 Debt Settlement Companies They claim to be able to reduce your debt by offering your unsecured creditors a percentage or pennies on the dollar.
 Here’s how it works…you make monthly payments over a set number of years directly to the debt settlement company, or in some cases you are required to set aside the funds in your own account.
 Once you have enough money saved they start negotiating settlements on your behalf.
 The trouble with these programs is that you receive little if any service until you have saved up enough money to offer settlements.
 In the meantime, your creditors keep charging late fees and interest and your balances continue to grow.
 Most creditors will continue to collect their debts and may take court action against you to recover their balances with no protection from the debt settlement company even though you are paying them a monthly service fee.
 The success rate of these programs have come under question by governments in both Canada and the U.S and several consumer warnings have been issued.

 Consumer Proposal This option can only be provided by a licensed Trustee and is the only option that provides you with legal protection.
 A consumer proposal is typically done through monthly payments to your unsecured creditors however lump sum proposals are also possible.
-With a proposal you typically pay pennies on the dollar.
-As long as the majority of your unsecured creditors accept the proposal then it is legally binding on all of them.
-There is no interest or late fees charged by creditors and your proposal is complete once you have paid the agreed upon amount.
+With a consumer proposal, you typically pay pennies on the dollar.
+As long as the majority of your unsecured creditors accept the consumer proposal then it is legally binding on all unsecured creditors.
+There is no interest or late fees charged by creditors and your consumer proposal is complete once you have paid the agreed upon amount.